-Prerequisites: DMED 141 with a grade of C or better, or consent of instructor.
-Program: Digital Media
+Prerequisites: DMED 141 with a grade of C or better or

 DMED 251: Media Entrepreneurship

 This course introduces students to entrepreneurship in the media industries.
 Course content includes: principles of entrepreneurship, media economics, and evolving business models for the media industries.
 Students will identify, develop, and pitch ideas for media businesses, while learning to fund, operate, and manage media companies.
 Statespecific business and legal concerns are covered.